WhiteOuO/VRDL_HW4/README.md

 The model architecture in this project is built upon the framework provided in this GitHub repository: https://github.com/va1shn9v/PromptIR
 ## Environment:
 You can refer to the environment setup recommendations suggested by the original author on GitHub.
+You can also construct environment on Anaconda by importing env.yml.
 ## How to run
 ### Training
 Command: